grayarkltd/.github/README.md

-# .github
+# Hi there 👋

-Gray Art Read Me
+Welcome to Gray Ark Ltd.

+Everything about can be found on our [website](https://grayark.com).